-Shantel's research encompass the intersection of dance and philosophy (phenomenology and visual culture), choreography, dance pedagogy, kinaesthesia, kinaesthetic empathy (dancer and pedagogical perspectives), and screen dance.
-She has experience with phenomenological, sociological (ethnography), cognitive science, and practice research.
+Shantel's research encompass intersections between dance and philosophy (performance philosophy, phenomenology, visual culture), choreography, dance pedagogy, kinaesthesia, kinaesthetic empathy, practice research, screen dance.
+She has experience with phenomenological, sociological (ethnography), cognitive science, and practice research methodologies.

 Please see also: https://shantelehrenberg.weebly.com/current.html

 This book, forthcoming with Palgrave MacMillan, expands knowledge about contemporary dancers’ embodied experiences in the practice.
 The work features interviews with UK-based professional-level contemporary, ballet, hip hop, and breaking dancers, the author’s twenty-plus years’ working in contemporary dance, and cross-disciplinary explication of kinaesthesia and visual self-reflection discourses.
 Expanding on the concept of a ‘kinaesthetic mode of attention’ leads to discussion of some of the key values and practices which nurture and develop this mode in the contemporary dance field.
 Zooming in on entanglements with video self-images in dance practice provides further insights regarding kinaesthesia’s historicised polarisation with the visual.
 It thus provides opportunities to re-reflect with reflections, opening up to a disruptive set of playful diffractions in becoming contemporary dancer, particularly amongst an increasingly complex landscape of visual and theoretical technologies.

 BA (Hons) Dance Programme Leader; Dance Choreography I & II; Collaborative Choreography; Contemporary Dance Practices; PTY Placement Tutor; BA Dissertation Project